Bilpin - Colo - St Albans

 Employment drivers in Bilpin - Colo - St Albans are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-Bilpin - Colo - St Albans had a skilled workforce with notable representation in the construction sector as of June 2025.
-The unemployment rate was 6.5% during this period and employment growth was estimated at 1.7% over the past year.
+Bilpin-Colo-St Albans has a skilled workforce with notable representation in the construction sector.
+The unemployment rate was 6.5% as of June 2025, with an estimated employment growth of 1.7% over the past year.

-In June 2025, 1,509 residents were employed while the unemployment rate was 2.3% higher than Greater Sydney's rate of 4.2%.
+As of this date, 1,509 residents were employed while the unemployment rate was 2.3% higher than Greater Sydney's rate of 4.2%.
 Workforce participation was lower at 55.7%, compared to Greater Sydney's 60.0%.
-Leading employment industries among residents included construction, health care & social assistance, and education & training.
-Construction showed particularly strong specialization with an employment share of 1.8 times the regional level.
+Key employment industries among residents include construction, health care & social assistance, and education & training.
+The area shows strong specialization in construction with an employment share 1.8 times the regional level.

-Conversely, professional & technical services had a lower representation at 5.6% compared to the regional average of 11.5%.
-The area appeared to offer limited local employment opportunities based on Census data.
-Over a 12-month period, employment increased by 1.7% while labour force grew by 3.3%, resulting in an unemployment rate rise of 1.5 percentage points.
-In comparison, Greater Sydney saw employment grow by 2.6% and the labour force by 2.9%, with unemployment rising 0.3 percentage points.
-State-level data from Sep-25 showed NSW employment contracted by 0.41% (losing 19,270 jobs), with a state unemployment rate of 4.3%.
-This compared favourably to the national unemployment rate of 4.5%, but lagged behind national employment growth of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 estimated national employment growth at 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
-Applying these projections to Bilpin - Colo - St Albans' employment mix suggested local growth of approximately 5.9% over five years and 12.5% over ten years.
+Conversely, professional & technical services have lower representation at 5.6% compared to the regional average of 11.5%.
+Employment opportunities locally appear limited based on Census data comparison of working population against resident population.
+In the 12-month period ending June 2025, employment increased by 1.7%, while labour force grew by 3.3%, leading to a rise in unemployment rate by 1.5 percentage points.
+This contrasts with Greater Sydney where employment rose by 2.6%, labour force grew by 2.9%, and unemployment rose by 0.3 percentage points.
+National employment forecasts from Jobs and Skills Australia, released in May 2025, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Bilpin-Colo-St Albans' employment mix suggests local growth of approximately 5.9% over five years and 12.5% over ten years.

 Frequently Asked Questions - Employment